carstenSpraener/cgV19/README.md

     }
 }
 ```

+This is the model described in a domain specific laguange (DSL)
+as it comes with the oom-Module.

-As you can see the model defines a package `example.nxtgen` inside
+As you can see the model defines a package `de.csp.nxtgen.hello`
-the package is another package `hello` that contains a Class
+that contains a Class
 `Person` with two attributes `name` and `firstName`.
 All this
 is straight forward.